Basics

 Follow these instructions to create an advance response:

-- In the Name field, type a human-readable name for the response.
+- In the Name field, enter a human-readable name for the response.
 For example

 Return Not Found